arturonavax/env/docs/mac_os.md

     - _Free._
     - _Pro: $9.99 USD._

+  - Notes:
-  - Note: In the Dock, the apps that are "Options" -> "Assign To" in "All Desktop" mode do not work well in Amethyst.
+    - In the Dock, the apps that are "Options" -> "Assign To" in "All Desktop" mode do not work well in Amethyst.
+    - If I use Amethyst, I use Raycast or Alfred to set up window keyboard shortcuts such as Rectangle.

 - Monitor Manager: [Monitor Control](https://monitorcontrol.app)